3 Things You Should Know About Cover Art

-Today we’re talking cover art: getting your artwork in the appropriate format so it flies through to digital store shelves.
+Today, we’re talking cover art: getting your artwork in the appropriate format so it flies through to digital store shelves.

-• JPG or GIF
+• Image Format: JPG or GIF

-• Aspect ratio at least 1600 x 1600 pixels in size
+• Resolution: At least 1600 x 1600 pixels in size

 • Best quality RGB Color Mode (this includes black and white images)